 Field Strength Meters

-A Field Strength meter is a handy gadget to have in the shack as it can indicate radiated power and can even help with tuning up the transmitter.
+A Field Strength meter is a handy gadget to have in the shack as it can indicate radiated power and can even help with tuning up the transmitter, especially a linear amp, which is tuned differently than other amp types.

 They are simple and inexpensive to construct; many times the needed parts can be obtained from your “junkbox” or from local hams.
 Several designs are presented below.